SamsterJam/MDM/README.md

-# TermDM - Minimal Terminal Display Manager
+# MDM - Minimal Display Manager

 A minimal display manager with a clean TUI, inspired by ly and sddm.

+**Zero dependencies** - no external binaries or libraries needed (except PAM for authentication).

 ## Features